 Another way blogs earn money is through content ads.
-These little ads that you see within the content of this blog currently pay out around $2,500 / month.
-Companies spent over $534 billion on advertising in 2017 and a nice sized chunk of that was travel-related.
-There’s enough to go around.
+These little ads that you see within the content of this blog currently pay out around $4,000 / month.

 You link to said product/service with an affiliate tracking link which means if one of your readers clicks that link and makes a purchase (on Amazon for example), you’ll automatically get paid a commission.

 Another bonus of travel blogging (or any sort of blogging), are the sponsorships and partnerships you can create.
 You’ll be asked to review products, hotels, tours, vehicles, brands, destinations, etc. on your website.

 Basically, you’ll have to diversify your blog income into 5 or 6 separate streams in order to turn it into a full-time, scalable business.

 However, many fast-growing blogs have been able to get free hotel stays, flights and trips in as little as 3 months, while some others have started earning a full-time income after just 6 months.

 Starting a blog isn’t difficult, but growing it into a travel-supporting, money-making machine takes time and effort.
 Growing a blog is like a formula and it can be repeated, but you need to know how to do it properly.

-While you don’t need any prior internet experience (we had never even heard of WordPress before starting our blog), if you don’t enjoy writing about your travels and taking photos, then this job obviously isn’t for you.
+While you don’t need any prior internet experience (we had never even heard of WordPress before starting our blog), if you don’t enjoy writing about topics you’re passionate about, taking photos and social media, then this job obviously isn’t for you.

 We know that this job earns enough to pay for travel because Goats On The Road has had numerous virtual assistants (VAs) over the years and we’ve paid them anywhere from $500 – $2000 / month for their services.

-If you’re good at Facebook marketing, growing Twitter, web development, logo design, engaging with Instagram followers, editing blog posts or translating articles, you should be able to find work.
+If you’re good at Facebook marketing, growing Twitter, web development, video editing, logo design, engaging with Instagram followers, editing blog posts, rocking Pinterest, or translating articles, you should be able to find work.

 If you possess skills that could be useful to online businesses, I recommend first reaching out to them directly.
 Head to 10 of your favourite websites and find areas they could improve upon.

 Once you’ve located a few points that need improvement, send the owner of the website an email.
 Be certain that you don’t come across as being condescending and tell them that you could help them improve these aspects of their business.

 Another option is to search Facebook groups in the niche you want to work in.
 For travel, you might run a Google search that looks like this:

-“facebook group community travel bloggers business”
+“Facebook group community travel bloggers business”

 Companies are willing to pay you to watch their ads and there are even services out there that group these opportunities together so that you can earn a real living from it.

-So, how does it work?
 You head to one of the higher paying PTC (Pay To Click) sites like ClixSense, NeoBux & PaidAdverts, sign up and then start earning money online by watching advertising videos, clicking on ads and sending user feedback.

 We aren’t recommending a specific company to go with, but if you do your research and find a reputable ad share company, watching ads can be a great way to earn money.